esudh/esudh.github.io/_pages/besancon.md

 ## ESU 2025 in Besançon, France

-The ESU 2025 will be located within the premises of the [faculty of Humanities](http://slhs.univ-fcomte.fr/) of the [University Marie et Louis Pasteur](https://www.univ-fcomte.fr/){:target="_blank"} (formerly known as the Université de Franche-Comté) in the center of Besançon, France.
+The ESU 2025 will be located within the premises of the [faculty of Humanities](http://slhs.univ-fcomte.fr/) of the [University Marie et Louis Pasteur](https://www.univ-fcomte.fr/){:target="_blank"} (formerly known as the Université de Franche-Comté, created in 1423) in the heart of Besançon, France.

 ## Coming to Besançon